kartoza/osgs/docs/_sources/workflows/create-osm-mirror-in-database.md.txt

 ## Backing up and restoring a QGIS project into the database

 To back up the QGIS project created in the previous section, run the command `make backup-db-qgis-project`.
-This backs up the `qgis_projects` table in the `public` schema as a `.sql` file named `QGISProject.sql`.
+This backs up the `qgis_projects` table in the `public` schema as a `.sql` file named `qgis-projects.sql` in the `/backups/` folder.
+The `backup-db-qgis-project` target also creates a copy of the `qgis-projects.sql` file with the date the backup was made in the file name e.g. `qgis-projects-2022-02-08.sql`

-To restore a backed up QGIS project, name the `.sql` file `QGISProject.sql` and place the file in the `backups` folder then run the command `restore-db-qgis-project`.
+To restore the last back up of the QGIS projects in the `qgis_projects` table, run the command `make restore-db-qgis-project`.
+To restore an older backup, first copy it to `/backups/qgis-projects.sql` then run the command `make restore-db-qgis-project`.

 ## Saving QGIS layer styles into the database